mpolimeno/sdsu-sage-tutorial-git/about.rst

 Once it has been installed and started, SageMath has two ways to enter commands, either from the *command line* or by using the  web-based *notebook*.
 The notebook interface is similar in design to the interface of *Matlab*, *Mathematica*, or *Maple* and is a popular choice.

-A good alternative is to run SageMath in the cloud using 'Cocalc <https://cocalc.com>'_.
+A good alternative is to run SageMath in the cloud using `Cocalc <https://cocalc.com>`_.
 All you need to do is either sign up for a free account or sign in through a Google/Github/Facebook/Twitter account.

 Everything that follows the ``sage:`` prompt is a command that we encourage the reader to type in on their own.
 For example, if we wanted to *factor* the integer :math:`1438880` we would give the following example using SageMath's :func:`.factor` command. ::